Solo Travel in Australia

 You can’t get much further from home than Australia and a trip down under is ideal for solo travel.
 It has sun, sand and plenty of surfer dudes to keep you entertained but with so many territories to see, where do you start?
 Follow our list of places to visit in Australia to help you to plan your trip.

-If you like to party and meet other travellers then the East coast is the place to begin; fly into Cairns and travel down the Queensland coast.
-Cairns is also the gateway to Northern Australia where the rainforest meets the sea and from here you can explore Cape Tribulation which is home to thousands of mammals, reptiles and plants.
+If you like to party and meet other travellers then the East coast is one of the popular places in Australia to begin.
+As one of the best places to travel alone in Australia, you can fly into Cairns and travel down the Queensland coast.
+Cairns is also the gateway to Northern Australia where the rainforest meets the sea and from here you can explore Cape Tribulation which is one of the locations in Australia that is home to thousands of mammals, reptiles and plants.
 Spend an evening in an eco lodge to get back in touch with nature.

 Take the scenic railway through the Daintree National Park, see the waterfalls at Atherton Tablelands or take a stroll at the Mossman Gorge then relax at Cow Bay or the Four Mile Beach at Port Douglas.

-The Great Barrier Reef runs along the Queensland coast and is a metropolis of coral and underwater life.
+The Great Barrier Reef runs along the Queensland coast and is one of the most famous places in Australia.
+The reef is a metropolis of coral and underwater life.
 Introductory dives are available for those who want to experience the reef for the first time from Fitzroy or Green Island (the instructor will even hold your hand).

 Once you’ve experienced this wonder of the world head South for the real Australia where you can sample some Bundaberg rum in the fruit picking region.